sefffal/Octofitter.jl/docs/src/derived.md

     τ ~ UniformCircular(1.0)
     P = √(b.a^3/system.M)
-    tp =  b.τ*b.P + 58849 # reference epoch for τ.
+    tp =  b.τ*b.P*365.25 + 58849 # reference epoch for τ.
 Choose an MJD date near your data. end
 ```
 Here `e` is defined as log-uniform, and `a` as log-normal.